Do Go On - 396 - Rosemary Brown: A Musical Seance

 I do love your wintertime photos.

-She just sat at the front doorstep.
+She just sat out the front door said, but it's just all white.

 Oh, cool.